 If you decide to opt out completely of your Spring Quarter lessons or classes, the cancellation deadline is at least 24 hours prior to the first class of the new quarter.

 When will in-person lessons and classes resume?
-While we are unsure of the exact timeline because of the constantly evolving situation and unprecedented uncertainty, a good indication of when it will be safe for us to re-open our doors aligns with the actions of the San Francisco Unified School District.
+While we are unsure of the exact timeline because of the constantly evolving situation, we are working hard to prioritize the safety and wellbeing of our students, faculty, and staff in all scenarios.
+We continue to follow protocols from the CDC and work closely with California and San Francisco Public Health officials in outlining our reopening procedures.
 Stay connected with CMC to receive timely updates on our plans through email, social media, and our website.

 Wishing you all health, safety, and music!